sushanthj/Python-CV/Pandas.md

             elements = line.split("\n")[0].split('camID ')[1].split(" ")
             # save data according to camID (which is the element[0] in each line)
             collated_data[elements[0]].append(elements[1])
+            # multiply by 1000 so that downstream ops give time in milliseconds
             collated_data[elements[0]].append((float(elements[2])*1000))

     # Note.
 If the data for each index (here camID) does not match the lenght of data in other datapoints,